 But macro-trends in America was changing this picture of dog ownership.

 Baby boomers and millennials are the two biggest demographic groups in America.
-Together, they represents a significant share of spending.
+Together, they represent a significant share of spending.
 And what they were looking for in a pet was changing.
 For the aging baby boomers, a large dog was starting to prove to be physically challenging to handle.
 For the apartment dwelling millennials, a large dog simply wouldn't fit.

-Over the past decade, popularity of tiny dogs continued to increase.
+Over the past decade, the popularity of tiny dogs continued to increase.
 This trend was changing the pet food industry.

 Small dogs weight less.
 They have different physical requirements.
 Naturally, their owners wanted a dog food that is specially tailored to fit a small dog's nutritional needs.

-Observing this changing dynamics in the marketplace, pet food manufacturers started developing specialized dog food.
+Observing such changing dynamics in the marketplace, pet food manufacturers started developing specialized dog food.
 Hill's Pet Nutrition finally launched a range of line extension specifically designed for small & toy breed dogs, under its popular Science Diet brand.
 However, they were the last-to-market among the leading pet food manufacturers.